lyramakesmusic/finetune-musicgen/README.md

 - automatically save checkpoint to drive and run inference example every epoch

 for any bugs, questions, or feature requests - I'm [@bleepybloops](https://twitter.com/bleepybloops) on twitter/X and `lyraaaa` on discord.

+licensing: go ahead and use code from this if you like, credit is cool but optional